-I respect your right to privacy and I am committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the goods and services provided.
-I strive to be open and transparent as to how personal information is handled.
-This document describes my privacy policies, as they relate to collecting, using, and disclosing your personal health information.
+We respect your right to privacy and we are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the goods and services provided.
+We strive to be open and transparent as to how personal information is handled.
+This document describes the privacy policies of Town Psychological Services, as they relate to collecting, using, and disclosing your personal health information.

-Dr. Shireen Abuhatoum is a registered Psychologist with the College of Psychologists of Ontario, practicing in the area of Clinical Psychology.
-She is the sole owner of the private practice, which delivers psychological services involving assessment and intervention to adults.
-I have one office assistant who is responsible for clerical duties.
-I use some consultants and agencies that may, in the course of their duties, have limited access to personal information held.
-These include office supports, computer consultants, bookkeepers and accountants, and lawyers.
-I restrict their access to any personal information I hold as much as is reasonably possible.
-I also have their assurance that they follow appropriate privacy principles.
+Town Psychological Services is a private practice that offers psychological services involving assessment and intervention to adults.
+At the time of writing, Town Psychological Services includes two clinicians.
+We use a number of consultants and agencies that may, in the course of their duties, have limited access to personal information held.
+These include office supports, computer consultants, website managers, cleaners, bookkeepers and accountants, and lawyers.
+We restrict their access to any personal information we hold as much as is reasonably possible.
+We also have their assurance that they follow appropriate privacy principles.

 What is Personal Information?